mouldimus/notes/HTML_Concepts.md

 ```
 This would result in the change of the GPA of the student with ID 23 from 3.58, as above, to 3.74.

-On the other hand, if you were creating a new student, you wouldn’t want it to actually happen multiple times – that would result in more than one identical student being created.
+On the other hand, if you were creating a new student, you wouldn't want it to actually happen multiple times - that would result in more than one identical student being created.

 The POST verb is non-idempotent.
-If you wanted to **create a new student**, you might send an HTTP request that took the data from a form and sent it to a program on the server called “createStudent”:
+If you wanted to **create a new student**, you might send an HTTP request that took the data from a form and sent it to a program on the server called "createStudent":
 ```http
 POST /admin/createStudent HTTP/1.1
 Host: www.exampleschool.com